jGRASP Accessibility

 Colors and Contrast

 The Look&Feel can be selected through "Settings" > "Look And Feel / Theme".
-A high contrast dark theme and dark themes with augmented focus visibility are available.
+A high contrast dark theme and dark themes with enhanced focus visibility are available.
 This and editing window colors can be set using "Settings" > "Colors".
+The themes with enhanced focus visibility correct a problem with the Java Metal L&F, where for some UI element types no focus indication is shown unless a sub-element is selected.

 Assistive Technologies

 The ui of the jGRASP IDE is implemented mainly in Java Swing.
 The Swing ui components implement appropriate parts of the Java Accessibility API.
-The jGRASP custom editing component (CSD Window) also implements relevant portions of this API.
-This allows source code text, the text of other ui components, and alternate text for graphical components to be available to assistive technologies. jGRASP produces several source code and runtime visualizations.
-For some of these visualizations, no useful text representations are available at this time.
+As of jGRASP version 2.1.0 Beta 9, all custom components and visualizations also implement relevant portions of this API.

 On Windows, assistive technologies communicate with the Java Accessibility API through the Java Access Bridge, which is included with Java but not enabled by default.
 Numerous screen readers and other assistive technology tools support the Java Access Bridge.